-This recipe for a Pressure Cooker Low Carb Szechuan Pork Soup is a family favorite.
+This recipe for Szechuan Pork Soup is a family favorite.
 In fact, everyone I have ever made it for has loved it.
-Moreover, I’ve had people who are familiar with Szechuan cooking make it and report back that they thought it was delicious.
+Not only is it tasty, but it is low carb and made quickly in your Instant Pot!

 I love Sichuan food, but living where I do, I have to drive for 45 mins each way to get decent Szechuan cuisine so I'm trying to make a few dishes at home instead.

 - Fast.
 Enjoy flavorful and tender pork cooked in a fraction of the time with the help of your Instant Pot.

 - Easy.
 A simple pour and cook recipe that is great for a quick weeknight meal.